alexmacarthur/macarthur-me-gatsby/src/posts/should-we-implement-differential-serving/index.md

 **Second (and most primarily), you can't take advantage of the browser's speculative parsing** (also referred to as "preload scanning") when the file you want to download isn't actually embedded into the document.
 [Milica Mihajlija has a great article on this](https://hacks.mozilla.org/2017/09/building-the-dom-faster-speculative-parsing-async-defer-and-preload/) (which was published on my birthday -- huge).

 She explains that when loading the page, not-ancient browsers (meaning those since 2008) don't strictly fetch scripts in the order they appear in the document.
 Instead, at the start of the page lifecycle, they "speculatively" discover assets that will eventually be needed and start loading them in the background.
 So, embedded scripts have a huge leg up vs. those loaded by JS, which first have to wait for their time to come in the DOM-building process before they can even _start_ downloading.
-And that's why that waterfall looks the way it does. ☝️
+And that's why that waterfall looks the way it does.

-#### Trying to Make the Client-Side Approach More Performant
+#### Can we make this more performant?

-A couple options did come to mind:
+A couple of options did come to mind:

-First, I did try loading the scripts in the `<head>` of the document rather than the `<body>`.
+First, I tried loading the scripts in the `<head>` of the document rather than the `<body>`.
 It didn't help much.
 I saved around 10-15ms due to the file being queued sooner, which doesn't make up for the ~100ms lost in comparison to embedding those files into the document.

 Second, I experimented with preloading the modern bundle, and queue times were _much_ sooner in the page lifecycle, since speculative parsing can be leveraged.
 Old browsers won't download the modern script unnecessarily because they don't understand the hint.
-This sounds good, but it also means that any browsers that [don't support the preload resource hint](https://caniuse.com/#feat=link-rel-preload) will be slave to those gross loading times we explored above.
-And depending on the industry you're in, that's often still a _lot_ of users.
-So, I took a pass on this.
+This sounds good, but it also means that any browsers that [don't support the preload resource hint](https://caniuse.com/#feat=link-rel-preload) will be slave to those gross loading times we discovered above.
+And depending on your industry, that's often still a _lot_ of users.

 After all of that, the client-side approach turned out to be less than impressive.